RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *The kid metaphor is probably right, because, I think a lot of parents, you know, want to do their best, but they're so busy with the, you know, day-to-day working at your job and trying to make ends meet that it's easy to maybe do things that are short-term, you know, good.
 Like give your kid the iPad, or something, to, like, entertain themselves, when you wouldn't if you had more time and space.
 You might not want to make those choices, that might lead to, like, downstream consequences when the kid is 5, 8, 10 years old, or an adult.
 So how can you help people make those trade-offs differently?
 Like, when you're, you know, especially in a startup, you know, you're, you're, you might want to have, think about your values, but you might be too worried about, like, are you going to be able to make payroll next month?*

+### Imagine your funeral (1:11:52)

 Yeah.
 There's an interesting exercise you can do with individuals.
 Have you ever done this end-of-life exercise, where you imagine yourself at your funeral?
 Have you ever done this?

 *Oh, I have.
 I don't know if it's a… I've done it.
 Not necessarily.
-I didn't hear about the exercise from anyone else, but about a year ago I thought about my, I actually read this book by Frank Ostasassky called, um, oh man!, I'm blanking on the name of the book, but he was a, um, ran the SF Zen Hospice for 20 years, and sat with like over a thousand people dying.
+I didn't hear about the exercise from anyone else, but about a year ago I thought about my, I actually read this book by [Frank Ostasesky](https://fiveinvitations.com/the-book/) called, um, oh man!, I'm blanking on the name of the book, but he was a, um, ran the SF Zen Hospice for 20 years, and sat with like over a thousand people dying.
 And then, this was all the things he learned from the dying.*

 *Um, I read the book, and I was very moved by the book.
 And I, it made me think about, like, what would I, what would I think of when I was dying?
 What would I, who would I want to see?
 And what would I tell them?
 And I actually went through the process of writing it out.
 And I went, and, to most of those people and I just said, "Hey this is what I, I was thinking about my own death, eventually, and what I would say, and who would, who do I want to see, and what I would want to say to them, and, uh, you were on the list, and here's here's what I want to tell you."*